masbicudo/Windows-11-Scripts/readme.md

 - GitHub: use SSH key
 - Create Projects folder at `D:\Projects`
 - Checkout `Windows-11-Scripts` inside that folder

+This script can be executed directly from the web, or by calling the `.ps1` file.

 ## Common Install